paulo-herrera/PyEVTK/README.md

 NOTE: you may have to change the Python version depending of the installed version on your system.

-To test the package one can run some of the examples, e.g.:
+To test the package after installation, go to the directory test and type:
-./tmp/lib/python2.7/site-packages/examples/points.py

-That should create a points.vtu file in the current directory.
+>> python runall.py run

+That should create several VTK files that can be imported into Paraview.
+To delete all VTK files, type:
+>> python runall.py clean

 ## CONTRIBUTE: